Dependency injection

 In this module, we are binding a GreeterImpl

-to Greater
+to a Greater

 method many times, setting up your object graph.

-Injection of module into the application
+Injection of a module into the application

 The injection of a Guice module is executed as one line of code inside AppBootstrap